thatfloflo/typst-pc-letter/README.md

 - `title` (optional): A string that will be used as a document title (in the document metadata only, it will not appear anywhere on the letter), or `none`.
 Default: `none`.
 - `date` (optional): A `datetime` object with the date of the letter.
 Defaults to the current date if not provided or set to `auto`.
 - `place-name` (optional): A place name, usually the town or city where the letter was written.
+- `logo` (optional): A `content` object (usually an `image`) forming a logo that should be displayed as part of the letterhead.
+The placement depends on `style.alignment.letterhead`: to the left of the letterhead if left-aligned, to the right of the letterhead if right-aligned, and on top of the letterhead if centre-aligned.
 - `style` (optional): A dictionary with various style options you can modify.
 The dictionary may have the following fields:
   - `locale.lang`: The two-letter language code of the language the letter is (mainly) written in.
 Default: `"en"`.
   - `locale.region`: The two-letter region code of the letter's locale.
 Default: `"GB"`.